 Debt Service Fund - The Debt Service Fund accounts for debt service requirements to retire the Capital Improvement Revenue Refunding Bonds.

-Capital Projects Fund - The Capital Projects Fund accounts for the acquisition and construction of infrastructure improvements located within the boundaries of the District.
+Capital Projects Fund - The Capital Projects Fund accounts for the acquisition and construction of infrastructure improvements located within the District.